-It is probably helpful for all team members to have some awareness of the research into team functioning, and how to optimise it.
+It is helpful for all team members to be aware of the research into team functioning and how to optimise it.
 Much of the literature will be outside health research.
 It would, indeed, be a valuable component of team education to review and discuss literature three or four times a year.
-The chapter in ‘Advancing Medical Professionalism’ and the other chapter mentioned at the beginning of this page would be a good start.
+The chapter on ‘Advancing Medical Professionalism’ and the other chapter mentioned at the beginning of this page would be a good start.

-The knowledge referred to here is rather more mundane, and concerns knowledge about the teams being worked in.
-It is not possible to work within a team without learning and knowing something about all members to the team.
+The knowledge referred to here is rather mundane and concerns knowledge about the teams being worked in.
+It is only possible to work within a group by learning and knowing something about all team members.
 Given the fluid nature of patient teams, it means getting to know something about each professional group involved.

-Therefore, in order to achieve the required behaviours, the professional will need to learn and know:
+Therefore, to achieve the required behaviours, the professional will need to learn and know the following:

-- the roles and expertise of all other professions involved in team;
+- the roles and expertise of all other professionals involved in the team;

-- how team is managed and funded within the organisation;
+- how the team is managed and funded within the organisation;

 - all team policies and procedures relating to patient care;

-- when another team member should be asked to assess and/or advise on patient;
+- when another team member should be asked to assess and/or advise on a patient;

-- the common measures, assessments, and jargon used by other team professions;
+- the ordinary measures, assessments, and jargon used by other team professionals;

 - the approaches and treatments commonly used by other team professions.

-The skills needed to work in the team are those needed on a generic basis, to work as a healthcare professional in almost any part of the healthcare system.
-They are not unique to this capability, but they maybe particularly important for people working within multi-professional rehabilitation teams.
+The skills needed to work in a team are those needed on a generic basis to work as a healthcare professional in almost any part of the healthcare system.
+They are not unique to this capability, but they may be essential for people working within multi-professional rehabilitation teams.

-In order to be a valued and useful functioning member of a rehabilitation service and patient team, the professional will be able to:
+To be a valued and valuable functioning member of a rehabilitation service and patient team, the professional will be able to:

 - communicate effectively with the whole team at all times, both directly and through using notes and other communication channels;